-As of December 31, 2018, Baupost Group Securities, L.L.C., or Baupost, beneficially owns approximately 21% of our outstanding common stock, and our former, director Muneer Satter, beneficially owns approximately 3% of our outstanding common stock.
+As of December 31, 2018, Baupost Group Securities, L.L.C., or Baupost, beneficially owned approximately 21% of our outstanding common stock, and our former, director Muneer Satter, beneficially owned approximately 3% of our outstanding common stock.
 Subject to certain restrictions, Baupost and Mr. Satter are able to sell their shares of common stock in the public market from time to time without registering them, subject to certain limitations on the timing, amount and method of those sales imposed by Rule 144 under the Securities Act of 1933, as amended.
 In addition, pursuant to our registration rights agreement with Baupost and our Fourth Amended and Restated Investors' Rights Agreement, as amended, with Mr. Satter, Baupost and Mr. Satter have the right, subject to certain conditions and with certain exceptions, to require us to file registration statements covering the shares common stock they own or to include their shares in registration statements that we may file or in public offerings of our shares of common stock.
 Following their registration and sale under the applicable registration statement, those shares would become freely tradable.
 By exercising their registration rights and selling a large number of shares of common stock, Baupost and Mr. Satter could cause the price of our common stock to decline.

 We have a significant number of shares that are subject to outstanding options, restricted stock units and a warrant, and in the future we may issue additional options, restricted stock units, warrants or other derivative securities convertible into our common stock.
 The exercise or vesting of any such options, restricted stock units, warrants or other derivative securities, and the subsequent sale of the underlying common stock, could cause a further decline in our stock price.
 These sales also might make it difficult for us to sell equity securities in the future at a time and at a price that we deem appropriate.
 Also, the Merger was financed by the issuance of shares of our common stock to shareholders of Keryx, comprising approximately 50.6% of our issued and outstanding shares of common stock, calculated based on our fully diluted market capitalization as of the date of signing the Agreement and Plan of Merger relating to the Merger.
 Keryx shareholders may decide not to hold the shares of our common stock they received in the Merger.
-Other Keryx shareholders, such as funds with limitations on the amount of stock they are permitted to hold in individual issuers, may be required to sell the shares of our common stock they received in the Merger.
-Such sales of our common stock could result in higher than average trading volume and may cause the market price for our common stock to decline.
+Other Keryx shareholders, such as funds with limitations on the amount of stock they are permitted to hold in individual issuers, may be required to sell the shares of our common stock to decline.

-In addition, we currently have on file with the SEC universal shelf registration statements, which allow us to offer and sell certain registered securities, such as common stock, preferred stock, warrants and units, from time to time pursuant to one or more offerings at prices and terms to be determined at the time of sale.
-Also, on May 23, 2016, we entered into a sales agreement with Cantor Fitzgerald, pursuant to which, from time to time, we may offer and sell through Cantor Fitzgerald up to an aggregate of \$75.0 million of the common stock pursuant to one or more "at the market," or ATM, offerings.
-In addition, with our prior written approval, Cantor Fitzgerald may sell these shares of common stock by any other method permitted by law, including in privately negotiated transactions.
+In addition, we currently have on file with the SEC a universal shelf registration statement, which allows us to offer and sell certain registered securities, such as common stock, preferred stock, warrants and units, from time to time pursuant to one or more offerings at prices and terms to be determined at the time of sale.

-Sales of substantial amounts of shares of our common stock or other securities by our employees or our other shareholders or by us pursuant to ATM offerings, under our universal shelf registration statements or otherwise could dilute our stockholders, lower the market price of our common stock and impair our ability to raise capital through the sale of equity securities.
+Sales of substantial amounts of shares of our common stock or other securities by our employees or our other shareholders or by us under our universal shelf registration statement or otherwise could dilute our stockholders, lower the market price of our common stock and impair our ability to raise capital through the sale of equity securities.